GowthamiAkula/financial-ledger-api/README.md

   - `entry_type` – `debit` or `credit`.
   - `amount` – positive numeric amount.
   - `created_at` – timestamp.
-- Balance for a given account is computed as:
+- Balance for a given account is computed as total credits minus total debits.

-> total of all credit amounts minus total of all debit amounts

----

 ## 6. API Endpoints